rami3l/pacaptr/README.md

 `Pending` means that the command execution has been blocked by a prompt; `Canceled` means it has been canceled in a dry run; `Running` means that it has started running.

-Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.
+Some query commands might still be run, but anything "big" should have been stopped from running, e.g. installation.
 For instance:

 ```bash